zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Support for team NICs is limited to Intel and Broadcom interfaces.
 -   Individual NICs in a team are not monitored and will have a speed of 0.
     Monitoring them could cause threshold error events.
--   The custom widget for MSSQL Server credentials is not compatible with Zenoss 4.1.x, therefore the *zDBInstances* property in this version should be set as a valid JSON list (e.g. *[{"instance":
-    "MSSQLSERVER", "user": "", "passwd": ""}]* ).
--   When upgrading to version 2.2.0, you may see a segmentation fault during the install.
-This occurs when upgrading from versions 2.1.3 and previous.
-To ensure a successful installation, run the install once more and restart Zenoss.
--   Payload encryption is not supported on EL5 systems.
-This is due to the fact that the default kerberos library on EL5 systems does not contain the necessary functionality.
--   Current functionality for monitoring Server 2003 has not been removed from the ZenPack, but no future development will be done for Server 2003.
 -   Starting with version 2.6.0 of the ZenPack, existing Windows Service components are no longer compatible.
 These will be removed upon installation.
 Once the device is modeled with the Services plugin